Who Needs to Be Listed on Homeowners Insurance?

 Who Needs to Be Listed on Home Insurance?

-The primary policyholder — usually the homeowner — must be listed to ensure the policy is valid.
 Others with a financial interest in the property or who live in the home, such as co-owners or family members, may also need to be included.
 Listing all relevant parties helps avoid coverage gaps and ensures everyone is protected.
-Below are the types of individuals commonly listed on a homeowners policy:
+Below are the people commonly listed on a homeowners policy:

 buyingAHouse icon